 We strongly encouraged new minors to set up an appointment with the marine biology minor advisor through email@example.com to create an academic plan that works for them.
 We also encourage new minors to use the tools below in their academic planning process.

 Marine biology minors must have the marine biology minor advisor sign their graduation applications to verify that they have completed the minor requirements.
+This happens after you have registered for your final quarter at UW.
 Minors who have completed graduation applications with their major advisors, should set up minor advising appointments through firstname.lastname@example.org.